RockRoque/RockRoque/README.md

 - 👋 Hi, I’m @RockRoque and am currently a UX Designer & Developer and am looking to stregthen my design work while broadening my skillset into big data.
-I want to design and build applications that people use to improve their lives and work
-- 👀 I’m interested in solving complex problems with data that help people
+- 👀 I’m interested in solving complex problems, building applications that people and businesses use to improve their lives and work
-- 🌱 I’m currently learning more about systems level design architecture, databases, and all things data
+- 🌱 I’m currently learning more about systems level design architecture, databases, and design -- always
 - 💞️ I’m looking to collaborate on a data visualization project that captures food insecurity data accross the United States from the USDA and displays how adding grocery stores to food insecure locations can increase overall health and wellness in a given geographic region.